Learn how to leverage confirmation emails as a strategic advantage for your brand.

 The confirmation email is key in a post-purchase email sequence and is one of the most overlooked tactics in the ecommerce conversion toolbox.
 Many ecommerce managers don’t bother to send them at all.
-Others use a barebones, basic confirmation email template that provides little and asks nothing.
+Others use a barebones, basic confirmation email template that rarely provides more than an order number and a simple “thank you”.

-In this article, we’ll show you how confirmation emails can help drive conversions and get more sales.
+In this article, we’ll show you how confirmation emails can help improve conversion rates and get you more sales.
 First, we’ll set the stage by defining what we mean by “confirmation email” and explaining why they are so important.
 Then, we’ll cover the fundamentals of how to write effective confirmation emails.

 Looking for more ways to increase your email conversions and revenue?
 Sign-up for our ecommerce insight emails.